sysrep/time-viz/Design_My_Timeline.md

   "surprise": 0.0231916048
 }
 ```
 I want to use these values of emotions as well.
-It will be more intersting.
+It will be more interesting.
 Instead of using a dot/circle shape representing my events.
-What a about replacing the circle with a bar that is composed by elements representing different emotions?
+What about replacing the circle with a bar that is composed by elements representing different emotions?

 I add a wrapper element, the "barContainer" `<div className="barContainer"></div>` in the "eventContainer" `<div className="eventContainer">...</div>`.
 In addition, I add more "emotion" `<div></div>` inside the parent "barContainer" `<div className="barContainer"></div>`, each of the "emotion" `<div></div>` represent one kind of emotion.
 For example, "angry".
 In the "emotion" `<div></div>`.
 I apply CSS style "height" which equals to the value of the emotion (e.g. props.emotion.angry).
 I also move the "top" from the the "eventContainer" `<div className="eventContainer">...</div>` and apply the "top" on the "emotion" `<div></div>` instead.